 Dean also has an extensive background in environmental law.
 He has performed climate change research in the Arctic Tundra.
-He has worked for the United States Senate Committee on Environment and Public Works, where he was in charge of issues relating to water pollution and the Clean Water Act.
-During law school, he was a research assistant and teaching assistant to Professor Daniel Esty, the former Commissioner of the Connecticut Department of Energy and Environmental Protection.
-Dean also served as an adjunct instructor in environmental law and policy for the University of Southern California.
+He also worked for the United States Senate Committee on Environment and Public Works, where he was in charge of issues relating to water pollution and the Clean Water Act.
+During law school, Dean was a research and teaching assistant to Professor Daniel Esty, the former Commissioner of the Connecticut Department of Energy and Environmental Protection.
+He also served as an adjunct instructor of environmental law and policy for the University of Southern California.

 Dean served as a clerk for the Honorable Wm.
 Matthew Byrne, U.S. District Judge for the Central District of California, and he was previously a Professional Staff Member on the U.S. Senate Committee on Environment and Public Works and a Legislative Aide to Senator Lincoln D. Chafee of Rhode Island.